Release Notes

 We have added some new functionality to Scripted Fields, which means you can now use rich text.
 Check out our script example in the Adaptavist Library.
 You can also watch our demo video showing how to display tables within scripted fields using rich text.

-Notice of Deprecated JQL Keywords
+Notice of deprecated JQL keywords

 We've identified a few keywords that are either not functioning as expected or already have their use cases covered by Jira Search.
 As a result, the following keywords will be removed on 1 November 2023:

 You should review any queries related to these and change them accordingly.
-For example, you could use issueLinkType
+For example, you could use issueLinkType (which is provided by Atlassian here) in queries where you currently use hasLinks to search for issues based on the type of issue links you have.

 July 2023

-New Component and fixVersion Fields
+New component and fixVersion fields

 You can now use the component and fixVersion fields in your behaviours, as shown in the getValue and setValue methods of the Behaviours API page.

-New Behaviour API Methods
+New Behaviour API methods

-methods have been added to the Behaviours API.
+The new getOptionsVisibility and setOptionVisibility(options,isVisible) methods have been added to the Behaviours API.

-when used with display names.
+Atlassian is currently aware of a bug that affects assignee in (...) when used with display names.
 This bug can cause inconsistent results when the JQL is executed within an Enhanced Search query.

 Atlassian is working on a fix for this bug, but there is no ETA for the release.
 In the meantime, you can use account IDs instead of display names in your JQL queries as a workaround.

-For example, instead of assignee in ('John Doe', 'Jane Doe')
+For example, instead of assignee in ('John Doe', 'Jane Doe'), use assignee in (1234567890, 9876543210).

 June 2023